 Sanford v.
 West Corporation et al., No. GIC 805541, was filed February 13, 2003 in the San Diego County, California Superior Court.
 The original complaint alleged violations of the California Consumer Legal Remedies Act, Cal.
 Civ.
 Code §§ 1750 et seq., unlawful, fraudulent and unfair business practices in violation of Cal.
-Bus. & Prof. Code §§ 17200 et seq., and common law claims for conversion, unjust enrichment, fraud and deceit, and negligent misrepresentation, and sought monetary damages, including punitive damages, as well as restitution, injunctive relief and attorneys fees and costs.
+Bus. & Prof. Code §§ 17200 et seq., untrue or misleading advertising in violation of Cal.
+Bus. & Prof. Code §§ 17500 et seq., and common law claims for conversion, unjust enrichment, fraud and deceit, and negligent misrepresentation, and sought monetary damages, including punitive damages, as well as restitution, injunctive relief and attorneys fees and costs.
 The complaint was brought on behalf of a purported class of persons in California who were sent a Memberworks, Inc. ("MWI") membership kit in the mail, were charged for an MWI membership program, and were allegedly either customers of what the complaint contended was a joint venture between MWI and West Corporation or West Telemarketing Corporation ("WTC") or wholesale customers of West Corporation or WTC.
 WTC and West Corporation filed a demurrer in the trial court on July 7, 2004.
 The court sustained the demurrer as to all causes of action in plaintiff's complaint, with leave to amend.
-WTC and West Corporation received an amended complaint and filed a renewed demurrer.
-On January 24, 2005, the Court entered an order sustaining West Corporation for judgment on the pleadings seeking a judgment as to the remaining clauses of action that allow punitive damages.
-On February 14, 2005, WTC and West Corporation filed a motion for judgment on the pleading seeking a judgment as to the remaining clause.
+WTC and West Corporation from the pleadings are constaining West Corporation and WTC's demurrer with respect to five of the seven causes of action, including all causes of action that allow punitive damages.
+On February 14, 2005, WTC and West Corporation for judgment on the pleadings seeking a judgment as to the remaining claims.
 On April 26, 2005 the Court granted the motion without leave to amend.
-The Court also denied a motion for judgment and the order denying intervention.
+The Court also denied a motion to intervene filed on behalf of Lisa Blankenship and Vicky Berryman.
+The Court entered judgment in West Corporation's and WTC's favor on May 5, 2005.
+The plaintiff has appealed the judgment and the order denying intervention.
 The matter is now before the Fourth Appellate District Court of Appeals.

-The plaintiff in the litigation described above had previously filed a complaint in the United States District Court for the Southern District of California, No. 02-cv-0601-H, against WTC and West Corporation and MWI alleging, among other things, claims under 39 U.S.C. § 3009.
+The plaintiff in the litigation described above had previously filed a complaint in the United States District Court for the Southern District of California, No. 02-ev-0601-H, against WTC and West Corporation and MWI alleging, among other things, claims under 39 U.S.C. § 3009.
 The federal court dismissed the federal claims against WTC and West Corporation and declined to exercise supplemental jurisdiction over the remaining state law claims.
 Plaintiff proceeded to arbitrate her claims with MWI and refiled her claims as to WTC and West Corporation in the Superior Court of San Diego County, California described above.
-Plaintiff proceeded in her pleadings in the state action that the order of dismissal in federal court was not a final order and that the federal case is still pending against West Corporation and WTC.
+Plaintiff has contended in her pleadings in the state action that the order of dismissal in federal court was not a final order and that the federal case is still pending against West Corporation and WTC.
 The District Court on December 30, 2004 confirmed the arbitration award in the arbitration between plaintiff and MWI.
 Plaintiff filed a Notice of Appeal on January 28, 2005.
 Preston Smith and